Banner image placeholder

 • Potential-induced phase transitions of ionic fluids, with industrial applications.

-• Clay particle systems investigated using SAXS as a model charged system in hypersaline conditions.
+• Charged cromonic liquid crystal systems investigated using SAXS, NMR, POM, DLS as a model charged system in hypersaline conditions.

 Latest publications